spryker/spryker-docs/docs/scu/dev/features/upgrade-verification.md

 Warning types:
 - Major code releases warning.
-  All the major releases should be installed manually to avoid the BC breaks.
+  All the major releases should be installed manually to integrate the BC breaks.
 - PHP Broken Files.
   Phpstan checks project code after each release application and provides corresponding warnings.
 - Conflict between project class, which extends a private class in a Spryker module, and a changes made by Spryker in their latest release.
-  To resolve this conflict need to re-write custom class with the necessary updates.
+  To resolve this conflict you need to re-write the custom class with the necessary changes.
 - Module name conflict warnings.
   Custom project module has the same name with spryker released module and should be renamed.
 - Release integration warnings (warnings related to the integration process)